 A Math teacher once asked his pupils, “What do you think is Ishikawa?”
 “It is a place in Japan,” was the prompt answer of a ninth-grader.
 “That is interesting and quite true, but in the context of this Math class, let me help you understand that the Ishikawa I am mentioning here are diagrams that help us study ‘cause and effect’ relationships and are useful tool for solving problems.”
 The pupil was red in the face and thought that he was dumb to give that answer and figured that the teacher was not teaching them geography!

 The teacher went on to explain the meaning and definition of the Ishikawa Diagram(fishbone diagram).

 Definition of Ishikawa Diagram (Fishbone Diagram)

 An Ishikawa diagram basically helps in understanding the ‘cause and effect’ relationship for solving a problem.
-It is a very helpful tool as it gives a pictorial representation of what is the cause of a problem or a phenomenon, what factors have a high/low impact to those problem/phenomena and how can the situation be resolved.
+It is a very helpful tool as it gives a pictorial representation of what is the cause of a problem or a phenomenon, what factors have a high/low impact to those problems/phenomena and how can the situation be resolved.
 The Ishikawa is drawn like a fishbone and helps a person to ‘see’ the causes and effects in a particular relationship.
 Obviously, demarcating solutions from problems is not an easy task.
 Let us take a look at the following two situations for understanding the need to have ‘pictures’ to solve a problem.

 Two Hypothetical Examples